-4) Use cuticle cutters to carefully trim away any dead cuticle, skin or over hanging nail which has lifted.
-Be careful not to cut into the eponychium (healthy skin above the cuticle)
+- Use a cuticle nipper to carefully trim away any dead cuticle, skin or over hanging nail which has lifted.
+Be careful not to cut into the eponychium (healthy skin above the cuticle).

 Your nails are now ready for your polish application, and we’ve compiled the very best gel kits and hybrid gel-like lacquers for a long-lasting home manicure…

-There are nine kits to choose from, each containing one shade of polish to get started with (we love Cassis, pictured) and you can buy the polish for £11.49 or three minis at £19.
+There are nine kits to choose from, each containing one shade of polish to get started with and you can also buy the polish separately.

 We’ll let you into a secret, it’s actually really easy to remove gel nails at home.